B1rb/MeToLearnJS/README.md

 # MeToLearnJS
-AAAAAAAAA for I B1rb, to learn JS
+AAAAAAAAA for I B1rb, to learn JS/NodeJS